Central Michigan CSA Program

 Some of the Fruits include: Strawberries, blueberries, cherries, plums, peaches, apricots, apples, watermelons and cantaloupe.
 You wont receive as much fruit as vegetables.
 The cost is around $200 for the season so realize that is about $10 worth of fruit every week.
 NOTE: being a CSA member will entitle you to a 25% discount on any extra fruit you would like to purchase form us!

-The premium share should feed 4-6 people and we really go over board on this one.
-You can expect lots of fresh picked vegetables like tomatoes, cucumbers, sweetcorn, onions, zucchini squash, summer squash, asparagus, and much much more.
+The full premium share should feed 4-6 people and we really go over board on this one.
+You’ll receive a full Bushel of vegetables each week, packaged in two 1/2 bushel baskets.
+You can expect lots of fresh picked vegetables like tomatoes, cucumbers, sweet corn, onions, zucchini squash, summer squash, asparagus, and much much more.
 The premium share is big on fruit too.
 Instead of getting one fruit each week like the regular share, you get what ever is in season.
 So in late June you could be getting strawberries, cherries, blueberries, and maybe even cantaloupe too all in the same basket.
 The fruit starts with strawberries in June and ends with apples in the fall.
 The premium CSA share also includes maple syrup, herbs, a variety of fall decor, pumpkins for Halloween, and you even have the option of getting a hardy Michigan Mum to add some color to your front porch in the fall.
-The Cost is $745.00 (Figures to 34.25 Per Week)
+The Cost is $745.00 (Figures to 37.25 Per Week)

-This is a new share this year and I think it will be one of the most popular.
-You’ll get everything in the regular 1/2 share PLUS all the in season fruits as the become availabel for harvest.
+This was our most popular share Last Year, it’s a great value and variety… You’ll get everything in the regular 1/2 share PLUS all the in season fruits as the become available for harvest.
 Here are some of the fruits you can expect: Strawberries, peaches, blueberries, cherries, apples, plums, and melons of assorted variety.
 The premium shares also include fresh maple syrup, homemade Jams, and honey.
-The cost for the Premium half share is $485.oo
+The cost for the Premium half share is $485.oo (figures out to $24.25 per week)

 The Market Style Share

 The Market Style Share is for those of you who love shopping at the Market here in Clare.
 There is a Full and Half Market Style share and the cost is the same as a traditional CSA share.
 You’ll save around 25% with the Market share.
-The Cost for the Market style share is $300.
-When you pay $300 you’ll get $375 in market credits.
+The Cost for the Market style 1/2 share is $300.
+When you pay $300.00 you’ll get $375 in market credits.
+The full market share cost is $500.00 and you will start with $625.00 which is a 25% savings.

 Thank you for the opportunity to grow your families food this year!
 If you have any questions about the Central Michigan CSA please get in touch.
 If you have another Mid Michigan CSA pick up location you would like to request, I’d be happy to consider it.